-Tea Leaf Nation (in Chinese, 叶知) is an e-magazine founded December 28, 2011 that was acquired in September, 2013 by the Foreign Policy Group.
+Tea Leaf Nation (in Chinese, 叶知) is an e-magazine founded in 2011 that was acquired in September 2013 by the Foreign Policy Group.
 We aspire to be a must-read source for China experts of all stripes–journalists, diplomats, academics, analysts–while remaining fun and accessible to casual China watchers.
 Our founding team, based in China and the United States, scours Chinese social media every day to spot trends, gauge sentiment, and carry major news stories one level deeper.

 Over 400 million people use Chinese social media, many every day.
 We manually distill its best, most interesting stories.
 So you can sip them like your morning tea, instead of chugging from a fire hose.

 Above all, we hope to deliver content that brings China to life, humanizing the countless millions behind the text.
 We don’t use algorithms or bots, just hard work and intuition based on many years spent experiencing and studying China.
 That means each story is handpicked, just like the best tea.
 We hope you enjoy our brew.

 Read Harvard University’s Nieman Journalism Lab profile of Tea Leaf Nation here.